Hydra9268/ZGESO/README.md

 ### Available ZG Map Data Slash Commands

-* `/zgpos` - For city and delve data, and also to confirm DDS map filename is correct
+* `/zgpos` - For city and delve data, and also to confirm the map's DDS filename is correct.
 * `/zgpos gps` - For general map data.
 Works in any map.
 * `/zgpos floor` - Retrieves floor information.
 First value is current floor.
 Second is total number of.